Brodvd/Wargame/doc/rulebook.md

 1.  **Unit Selection:** The player selects one of their units that has not yet acted.
 2.  **Action Choice:** For each unit, you can choose between:
-    -   **Fire:** Attacks an enemy unit with effective damage within range.
+    -   **Shoot:** Attacks an enemy unit with effective damage within range.
-    -   **Advance:** Move up to the movement distance and, if possible, immediately attack with half effective damage after moving.
+    -   **forward:** Move up to the movement distance and, if possible, immediately attack with half effective damage after moving.
-    -   **Run:** Move the unit up to its movement distance plus one square.
+    -   **Move:** Move the unit up to its movement distance plus one square.
     -   **Ambush:** The unit remains stationary but prepares to strike with double normal damage on its next turn.
-    -   **Heal:** Recovers health points.
+    -   **Rally:** Recovers health points.
     -   **Down:** The unit remains stationary but gains an additional defense bonus for one turn.
 3.  **Action Resolution:** The action is executed, and prints appear in the console.
 4.  **End Turn:** When all units of a team have acted, the turn passes to the other team.